 In addition to over 1,200 of the ubiquitous M113, the Spanish had another ‘home grown’ solution.
 The BMR-600.

-Spain employed a wide variety of artillery systems, it was in the process up upgrading its M107 (175mm Self Propelled) Howitzers to the M110 (203mm).
+Spain employed a wide variety of artillery systems, and was in the process of upgrading its M107 (175mm Self Propelled) Howitzers to the M110 (203mm).
 Northern Fury accelerates that process by a few months.

 48x M108 Self Propelled (SP) 105mm Howitzer

 78x M109A1 SP 155mm Howitzer